‘Scrubs’ writer-producer arrested again on rape allegations

 He was arrested and released later the same day after posting a bond of $5 million, records show.

-Weinberg would allegedly target women in “grocery stores, coffee shops, and other public places,” while luring them to his home on the pretense of a professional photo shoot, according to the Los Angeles Police Department.
+Weinberg would allegedly target women in “grocery stores, coffee shops, and other public places,” telling them he was a photographer while luring them to his home on the pretense of a professional photo shoot, according to the Los Angeles Police Department.

 Once the women were inside his home, he would allegedly sexually assault them, LAPD officials said.

-According to The Hollywood Reporter, alleged victims say Weinberg used photography and his career to establish trust with victims while pressuring them to take off their clothes or engage in unconsented sexual activity during photo shoots.
+Victims alleged Weinberg used photography and his “position of influence” to establish trust while pressuring them to take off their clothes or engage in unconsented sexual activity during photo shoots.

+“In this particular case, we have a man who believes he can do great harm, and yet remain untouchable,” said Los Angeles District Attorney George Gascón at a Wednesday press conference.
+“And he did for many years.”

+Watch the full press conference from the Los Angeles County District Attorney’s Office below:

-He was previously arrested in July for a series of assault allegations taking place between 2012 and 2019.
-Some allegations date as far back as the early 2000s, according to The Hollywood Reporter.
+Weinberg was previously arrested in July for a series of assault allegations taking place between 2012 and 2019.
+Some allegations date as far back as the 2000s, according to The Hollywood Reporter.

 Prior to the July 2022 arrest, Weinberg had been investigated at least twice before, police say.